symfony-cmf/symfony-cmf-docs/bundles/menu/menu_factory.rst

-The menu documents are only used for persisting the menu data, they are not actually used when rendering a menu. ``MenuItem`` classes from the KnpMenu component are the objects that we need, a menu factory takes data provided by a class implementing ``NodeInterface`` and creates a ``MenuItem`` tree.
+The menu documents are only used for persisting the menu data, they are not actually used when rendering a menu. ``MenuItem`` classes from the KnpMenu component are the objects that are needed, a menu factory takes data provided by a class implementing ``NodeInterface`` and creates a ``MenuItem`` tree.

 .. _bundles_menu_menu_factory_url_generation: